eizmecha/Industrial-AOI-System/README.md

 *   **Conveyor Status:** Simulated PLC signal (Running/Halted).

 ---
-*Developed by Ezz El-Din Al-Muliki as part of the Azure AI Engineering Diploma.*
+*Developed by Ezz El-Din Al-Muliki as part of the Azure AI.*
 ```